dmatik/dmatik.github.io/docs/switcher/switcher_webapi.md

     TZ: "Asia/Jerusalem"
 ```

-> If you are using ARM system, like PRI, please use the below image.
+> If you are using ARM system, like RPI, please use the below image.
 > [https://hub.docker.com/r/avishayil/switcher_webapi](https://hub.docker.com/r/avishayil/switcher_webapi)

 ### RESTful commands